lWoHvYe/lWoHvYe/README.md

 ### Hi there 👋

-- 🌱 I have been working as a Java Developer for a few years and I am planning to explore other programming languages in the future.
+- 🌱 I have been working as a Java Developer for a few years and I am planning to try other languages in the future.
 - Intermediate: Java
 - Novice: C, Kotlin
 - Awareness: Go, Lisp(Scheme)